-9 Liberty's proposal creates a significant risk future stranded costs and higher 10 customer bills, as New Hampshire customers transition away from fossil fuels to 11 cleaner electric resources but continue to be charged for imprudent natural gas 12 investments far into the future.
+If Liberty's proposed supply plan is implemented, there is significant risk that it will result in future stranded costs and higher customer bills, as New Hampshire customers transition away from fossil fuels to cleaner electric resources, but continue to pay for imprudent natural gas investments far into the future.

-- 13 Q: Does this conclude your testimony? - 14 A: Yes.
+Q: Does this conclude your testimony?

+21 A: Yes.